nukeythenuke/torygg-vdf/README.md

 ## Is it fast?

-Currently on my system (i5 6600k), with 5 library folders and 33 games, the libraryfolders example takes 1-3ms to run.
+Currently on my system (i5 6600k), with 5 library folders and 33 games, both the libraryfolders and findgame examples take 1-3ms to run.